wlgjs678/wlgjs678/README.md

 I discovered that I'm interested in computer science while I was exploring various fields of study at the community college.
 I found it fascinating that I can contribute to various types of industries and societies with the knowledge and skills of computer science.
 Then, I set my academic goals related to computer science.
 I graduated from the community college with an Associate's Degree in Computer Science and transferred to the University of Maryland to study more in-depth.

-I'm also currently working at SociableAI as a backend developer to expand my skills  with hands-on experience and adapt to a working environment.
+I'm also currently working at SociableAI as a software developer to expand my skills  with hands-on experience and adapt to a working environment.
 I started this job in Feb.
 2023.
 Upon graduation, I'm pursuing my career to become a software engineer.